 - a.
-Maintains a districtwide file of safety data sheets (i.e., the master file) for all hazardous chemicals on each site (see also Subcontractors). - b.
-Maintains a list of all hazardous chemicals (i.e., the master list) used and stored on-site in a central computer file (see also Subcontractors). - c.
-Provides a summary of this Hazard Communication Program to subcontractors working onsite.
+Maintains a district-wide file of safety data sheets (i.e., the master file) for all hazardous chemicals on each site (see also Subcontractors). - b.
+Maintains a list of all hazardous chemicals (i.e., the master list) used and stored on site in a central computer file (see also Subcontractors). - c.
+Provides a summary of this Hazard Communication Program to subcontractors who will perform work onsite.
 This may be accomplished by attachment to the contract or at pre-construction meetings. - d.
-Archives the chemical lists and SDSs from prior years so that the district has records that include the chemical list by year and details the chemical, where it was used, and when it was used.
+Archives the chemical lists and SDS from prior years, so that the district has records, which include the chemical list by year and which detail the chemical, where it was used and when it was in use.